Moser-Tardos Algorithm with small number of random bits: Introduction

 \section{Introduction}

 In this article, we are interested in vertex colouring problems on graphs.
-An instance of such a problem consists of a digraph $G$, a natural number $b\in\NN$ which is the number of colours which we use, and a system of constraints $\mathbf R$ which we call a \emph{local rule}, i.e.~for $x\in V(G)$ we have that $\mathbf R(x)$ is a set of $b$-valued functions defined on the out-neighbourhood of~$x$, where we use $b$ also to denote the set $\{0,\dots,b-1\}$.
+An instance of such a problem consists of a digraph $G$, a natural number $b\in\NN$ which is the number of colours which we use, and a system of constraints $\mathbf R$ which we call a \emph{local rule}, i.e.~for $x\in V(G)$ we have that $\mathbf R(x)$ is a set of $b$-valued functions defined on the out-neighbourhood of~$x$, where we also use $b$ to denote the set $\{0,\dots,b-1\}$.
 We say that $f\in b^{V(G)}$ \textit{satisfies $\mathbf R$} if for every $x\in V(G)$ the restriction of $f$ to the out-neighbourhood of $x$ belongs to~$\mathbf R(x)$.

 One of the most useful tools for deducing that a colouring that satisfies a given local rule exists is the \emph{Lov{\'a}sz Local Lemma} (LLL for short) first proved in~\cite{MR0382050}.
-Let us state the version of it which follows from~\cite{MR0491337}.
+Let us state the following version, which follows from~\cite{MR0491337}.

 Let $G$ be a digraph and let $\Rel(G)$ be the symmetric digraph whose vertex set is $V(G)$ and such that there is an edge between $x$ and $y$ if there is $z$ such that $(x,z),(y,z)\in E(G)$ (we allow $x$ and $y$ to be equal, so there may be self-loops in $\Rel(G)$).